ss1611/CS220-AU-portfolio-1/README.md

 **03/11/21**: Finished organising the bibliography for my digital identity reflection essay.

-**09/11/21**: Learned how to embed images to a GitHub repository; started subsequently developing my index.md file further.
+**09/11/21**: Learned how to embed images and hyperlinks to a GitHub repository; started subsequently developing my index.md file further.

+**10/11/21**: Finished the first of 3 segments of the Sociology website (year 11) and got half way through the college section.
 <br>

 ## To do list